andreasdr/tdme/README.md

                 - convex mesh
             - rigid body simulator
               - broadphase collision detection
                   - uses oct tree like partitioning from 16mx16mx16m up to 4mx4mx4m
                   - additionally sphere <> sphere test
               - narrowphase collision detection
               - collision filtering by type
               - sleeping technology
+        - 3d audio
+            - decoder
+              - ogg vorbis decoder
+            - audio entities
+              - streams
+              - sounds
+        - GUI system
+            - borrows some ideas from Nifty-GUI regarding XML and layouting
+            - borrows some ideas from AngularJS like
+                - all nodes are in the GUI node tree and can be made visible or unvisible depending on conditions
+            - adds some improvements like
+                - support auto keyword with nodes width and height attributes
+            - supported primitive nodes from which compounds are built of
+                - element
+                - image
+                - input
+                - layout
+                - panel
+                - scrollbars
+                - space
+                - text
+            - supported compound elements
+                - button
+                - checkbox
+                - dropdown
+                - imput
+                - radio button
+                - scrollarea both
+                - scrollarea horizontal
+                - scrollarea vertical
+                - selectbox
+                - selectbox multiple
+                - tabs
+            - supports position and color based effects
     - What does it (maybe still) lack
         - animation blending
         - physics